-OCR will ensure that investigations are legally sufficient and that they are dispositive of the allegations under investigation.
+OCR will ensure that the actions its takes in investigations are legally sufficient, supported by evidence, and dispositive of the allegations.
 OCR can resolve allegations at any point during the course of the investigation if appropriate.
 OCR resolution agreements will be drafted to ensure compliance with the civil rights laws and regulations enforced by OCR.

-When during the course of the investigation of a complaint, OCR identifies compliance concerns involving issues that were not raised in the complaint, OCR may address any compliance concerns and/or identified violations in the resolution letter or letter of findings and the resolution agreement or, depending on the nature of the compliance concerns, provide technical assistance or consider the compliance concerns for a possible compliance review or directed investigation.
+When during the course of the investigation of a complaint, OCR identifies compliance concerns and/or violations involving issues that were not raised in the complaint, OCR may address any compliance concerns and/or identified violations in the resolution letter or letter of findings and the resolution agreement or, depending on the nature of the compliance concerns, provide technical assistance or consider the compliance concerns for a possible compliance review or directed investigation.
 See CPM Sections 401 and 402.